 Instead, head lakeside to get an incredible shot right across the lake while the sun rises.
 On a calm day, you should get a shot of Coniston Lake looking like perfect glass with a burning sunrise reflected in it.
 There’s not just one good spot by the lake for this.
 So it’s the perfect location for trying out different parts of the lake to get the best snap.

 Another location in West Cumbria, Buttermere is an incredible sight, no matter what time of year or day it is.
-With sweeping vistas and a skyline which isn’t over cluttered by surrounding fells, it’s a great location that almost guarantees a striking sunrise snap.
+With sweeping vistas and a skyline which isn’t over cluttered by surrounding fells.
+It’s a great location that almost guarantees a striking winter sunrise snap.

 Another lake location, take your time walking around the edge of the lake to see how the sun is rising and choose your position for your best shot.
 There are plenty of trees lining the lake, which are a great foreground feature in any photo.

 Heading north in the Lakes, you have Ullswater Lake near Penrith.
 This striking glacial lake which plays home to many sailing and steamboats.
 If you head to The Duke of Portland Boathouse, which is one of the Lake District’s most photographed buildings, of an early morning during autumn and winter, you’ll be greeted with one of the Lake District’s most photographed buildings for a reason.

 With the sun coming up over the surrounding fells and mist rolling over the lake, who would pass up an opportunity to catch the rawness and beauty that is the natural countryside of the Lake District on a winter’s morning?

 Langdale (Side Pike)

-If you’re looking for a more visibly rugged, countryside-focussed shot, heading up Side Pike in the Langdales is definitely one to add to your list.
+Looking for a more visibly rugged, countryside-focused shot?
+Heading up Side Pike in the Langdales is definitely one to add to your list.